Back to News

 With the current caps, consider these strategies to enhance your retirement savings:

 1. Catch-up Contributions: Utilise any unused concessional cap space from the last five years if your total super balance is under $500,000.
+2. Spousal Contributions: Increase your spouse’s super balance and possibly receive a tax offset if they earn below a certain threshold.
+3. Government Co-contributions: If your income is in the lower to middle range, consider making non-concessional contributions to attract government co-contributions.

 Conclusion